dexa187/fabric-samples/buttercup-games/README.md

 <img src="https://www.splunk.com/content/dam/splunk-blogs/images/2019/01/hyperledger-transaction-analytics.png" alt="Transaction Analytics" width="100%" />

 Our Transaction Analytics dashboard will give you real time visibility into the transactions being written on each ledger.
 In this dashboard, we’re blending ledger data sent from the peers with logs and metrics to give a holistic view of the network’s health.

-In order to shutdown the environment, run `./stop.sh`.